Richard Boone: Broadway

 "Serious" and "methodical", Boone debuted on the Broadway theatrical scene in 1947 with Medea, starring Judith Anderson and John Gielgud; it ran for 214 performances.
 He was then in a production of Macbeth (1948).
 Boone appeared in a short-lived TV series based on the play The Front Page (1949–50), and on anthology series such as Actors Studio and Suspense.

 He returned to Broadway in The Man (1950), directed by Martin Ritt, with Dorothy Gish; it ran for 92 performances.

 Elia Kazan used Boone to feed lines to an actress for a film screen-test done for director Lewis Milestone.
 Milestone was not impressed with the actress, but he was impressed enough with Boone's voice to summon him to Hollywood, where he was given a seven-year contract with Fox.

 20th Century Fox

 In 1950, Boone made his screen debut as a Marine officer in Milestone's Halls of Montezuma (1951).
 Fox used him in military parts in Call Me Mister (1951) and The Desert Fox: The Story of Rommel (1951).
-He had bigger roles in Red Skies of Montana (1952), Return of the Texan (1952), Kangaroo (1952) (directed by Milestone), and Way of a Gaucho (1952).
+He had bigger roles in Red Skies of Montana (1952), Return of the Texan (1952), Kangaroo (1952; directed by Milestone), and Way of a Gaucho (1952).
+His role in Kangaroo was greatly expanded from what it was in the original script.